Tatsoi: Nutritional value

 Tatsoi contains high levels of vitamin C, carotenoids, folic acid, calcium and potassium.

 Cooking

-Tatsoi is used for pesto, salads, stir frys and garnishing soup.
+Tatsoi is used for pesto, salads, stir fry, and garnishing soup.
 According to Food52, "Tatsoi is a very versatile green, equally suited to being served raw or lightly cooked.
 To make it easy, just use tatsoi anywhere you’d use spinach.
 Lightly steam or sauté it, wilt the leaves with a warm dressing, or add them to a soup at the end of cooking."

 The leaves are similar to romaine, while the stalks taste a little like cucumber, with a mild bitterness.
-Leaves and inner stalk are tender; outer stalk is typically discarded.
-Typical cooking is to stir fry the leaves and the stalks.
+The leaves and inner stalk are tender; the outer stalk is typically discarded.
+Typical cooking is to stir-fry the leaves and the stalks.
 They also can be pickled.